-So we are left to prove the following assertion: {\it if a convex body $K\subset \R^2$ intersects every integer line, then its Lebesgue measure satisfies $\abs{K}\geq 3/2$}.
-If you wonder how looks this set of integer lines, see Figure \ref{integerlines}.
-The red triangle is the boundary of a convex body of area $3/2$ that meets every integer line, showing that the isosystolic inequality is optimal.
+So we are left to prove the following assertion: {\it if a convex body $Q\subset \R^2$ intersects every integer line, then its Lebesgue measure satisfies $\abs{Q}\geq 3/2$}.
+If you wonder how this set of integer lines looks like, see Figure \ref{integerlines}.
+The convex body whose boundary is the bold triangle with vertices $(1,0)$, $(0,1)$ and $(-1,-1)$ in Figure \ref{integerlines} has area $3/2$ and intersects every integer line, showing that the isosystolic inequality in Theorem \ref{th:HTnonrev} is optimal.

 Now we argue as follows.
-By approximation of convex bodies by polygons in the Hausdorff topology, it is enough to prove the assertion for a convex polygon $K$ whose vertices will be denoted by $v_1,\ldots,v_n$.
+By approximation of convex bodies by polygons in the Hausdorff topology, it is enough to prove the assertion for a convex polygon $Q$ whose vertices will be denoted by $v_1,\ldots,v_n$.
 Remark that necessarily $n\geq 3$.
 We will argue by induction on the number $n$ of vertices.

-If some vertex $v_i$ does not lie on any integer line, we can push this vertex along the segment joining it to its orthogonal projection on the segment $[v_{i-1},v_{i+1}]$ (with the convention that $v_{n+1}=v_1$), see Figure \ref{fig:first}.
-We stop the process when either the vertex meets an integer line, or when the vertex meets the segment $[v_{i-1},v_{i+1}]$ and thus disappears as a vertex of $K$.
-This deformation decreases the area of the polygon $K$ while preserving convexity and the property of intersecting every integer line.
+If some vertex $v_i$ does not lie on an integer line supporting $Q$, fix any supporting line $\ell$ passing through $v_i$.
+There exists along $\ell$ at least one direction in which moving the vertex $v_i$ does not increase the area of the deformed polygon, see Figure \ref{fig:move}.
+Suppose that the correct direction corresponds to the adjacent vertex $v_{i-1}$.
+We can push\footnote{The crucial point here is that the set of integer lines not intersecting a small closed disc around the origin is always finite, so the set of integer lines that are candidates to appear as a new supporting line for the deformed polygon is also always finite.} the vertex $v_i $ along $\ell$ in this direction until either $v_i$ meets for the first time an integer line supporting the deformed polygon, or $v_i$ meets the line $(v_{i-2},v_{i-1})$ and thus $v_{i-1}$ disappears as a vertex.
+This deformation does not increase the area of the polygon while preserving convexity and the property of intersecting every integer line.